By: Gabrielle Eisenhower on April 29th, 2022

 Some cyber schools, such as PA Virtual, have developed career and college programming specifically aimed at providing students with resources to help them on their journey — including internships, job shadowing possibilities, and more!
 In a cyber charter school, we work diligently to prepare students for whatever their next steps might be, and to help instill the confidence to turn challenges into opportunities.

-Today I’ll share more about the Career Services program, and how it can prepare YOUR student for success.
+Today I’ll share more about the PA Virtual Pathways to Purpose program, and how it can prepare YOUR student for success.

 A Touch of History

-PA Virtual Charter School launched its Career Services program in the summer of 2021.
+PA Virtual launched its career services program in the summer of 2021.
 The launch of this program was developed from the educational expertise of our leadership team, feedback from our students and families, and data — both from students and the workforce at large.

 A recent report from the McKinsey Global Institute notes the drastic changes we are about to encounter in labor, stating that “the transitions will be very challenging — matching or even exceeding the scale of shifts out of agriculture and manufacturing we have seen in the past.”
 As the workforce continues to modernize at a rapid pace, so must our career preparation for students.